microchip-pic-avr-solutions/avr128da48-cnano-bootloader-melody/readme.md

    3. Select AVR  device architecture.
    ![Device Architecture](Images/Device%20Architecture.png)

-   4. Next step is to configure the serial port.
-This can be done through "Settings->Serial".
-Further, select the correct COM port and BaudRate.
+   4. Configure the serial port through "Settings->Serial".
+Select the correct COM port and BaudRate.
    ![Serial Port Selection](Images/Serial%20Port%20Settings.png)

    5. Opening the console to get all the messages printed is ideal for debugging or communication failures.
 Console can be found under the 'Tools' tab.
    ![Console for logs](Images/UBHA%20Console.png)

-   6. Next, the hex file can be loaded by using the Open/Load file option under the 'File' tab.
+   6. Load the End application Hex file by selecting File->Open/Load File.
 Once the end application is built in MPLAB X IDE, the generated .hex file can be found under the 'AVR128DA48_App.X\dist\Checksum\production' folder.
    ![Selected HEX file](Images/Selected%20Hex%20File.png)

    7. Click on the Program Device button.
 Once the device is programmed, the bootloader will disconnect from the COM port and the device LED should be blinking now.
    ![Successful Programming](Images/UBHA%20completed.png)